Psychosynthesis/Eraser/README.md

 [<img src="https://raw.githubusercontent.com/Psychosynthesis/Donation/main/images/Donate.png" alt="Donation page">](https://github.com/Psychosynthesis/Donation)

 ### About
-This is browser extension for removing a lot of tracking query params from URLs before they load.
+  This is browser extension for removing a lot of tracking query params (`itm_*`, `utm_*`, `fbcli`, `gclid`, `ysclid`, ...and so on.) from URLs before they load.

-For now, the full list of query params that get stripped out of URLs are:
- - "itm_source"
- - "utm_campaign"
- - "utm_content"
- - "utm_id"
- - "utm_source"
- - "utm_referrer"
- - "utm_medium"
- - "utm_term"
- - "utm_name"
- - "fbclid"
- - "gclid"
- - "ysclid"
- - "_hsmi"
+  The list of blocked parameters may differ slightly for Firefox and Chrome, due to differences in the algorithms by which cleaning is carried out.
+  The full list of options blocked by the Firefox version is here https://github.com/Psychosynthesis/Eraser/blob/main/src/firefox/common/constants.js#L11
+  Options blocked by the Chrome version are here: https://github.com/Psychosynthesis/Eraser/blob/main/src/chrome/rules.json#L10

 ---

 ### Debugging
  For debugging, you need to install extensions directly from the file.

  To do this, type in the address bar: `about:debugging#/runtime/this-firefox`

  Sometimes it is necessary to install an unsigned update from a compiled file.
 For this go to `about:config` тype in search `xpinstall.signatures.required` and set to `false`.

  In the current session, you will be able to install unsigned extensions until you restart firefox.

  For build extensions run `bash build.sh` from the main directory of this repository.
+Or just manually pack the files in the directory corresponding to the browser into a zip archive (for Firefox you need to change its extension to `.xpi`)

 ---

 ### Firefox installation
-Available on addons.mozilla.org: https://addons.mozilla.org/ru/firefox/addon/utm-eraser/
+Available on addons.mozilla.org: https://addons.mozilla.org/ru/firefox/addon/utm-eraser

 ---

 ### Chrome / Chromium installation
-Available on Chrome Store: https://chrome.google.com/webstore/detail/utm-eraser/cepijkcnhhbjgiofhdhbomcgdmfjbbhb
+Available on Chrome Store: https://chrome.google.com/webstore/detail/utm-eraser

 For debug extension on Chrome do next steps:
  1. Menu -> "More Tools" -> Extensions menu